laufo91/Backward-bifurcation/README.md

 v=simplify(v)
 w=simplify(w)
 ```
-8. For determine the value $b$ next
+8. To determine the value of $b$, proceed as follows:
 ```python
 y = Matrix([beta])# beta was the value solved in the item 5.
 Matrix_b=X.jacobian(y)